searxng/searxng/docs/utils/lxc.sh.rst

  /share/SearXNG

 The path ``/share/SearXNG`` will be different on your HOST system.
-The commands in the conatiner are executed by the ``root`` inside of the container.
+The commands in the container are executed by the ``root`` inside of the container.
 Compare output of::

   $ ls -li Makefile